Frequently Asked Questions

 What happens if I fail to complete a sanction?

 Failure to complete sanctions will result in a registration hold that restricts a student's ability to enroll or make changes to their classes.
 Registration holds will remain in place until all sanction obligations are met.
 Additional charges may also be brought against the student for "failing to comply with sanctions."

 What if the incident occurred off-campus?

-Generally, jurisdiction and discipline shall be limited to conduct which occurs on University premises, at University sponsored events, or off-campus conduct that has an adverse impact on the University and detrimentally impacts the educational function.
+Generally, jurisdiction and discipline shall be limited to conduct that occurs on university premises, at university-sponsored events, or off-campus that has an adverse impact on the university and detrimentally impacts the educational function.

-Records involving the imposition of sanctions of separation from the University are kept indefinitely.
-Transcripts will have a notation for any sanction resulting in a separation from the University.
+Records involving the imposition of sanctions or separation from the university are kept indefinitely.
+Transcripts will have a notation for any sanction resulting in a separation from the university.